goodloop/autoware_auto_mirror/docs/development/fork-and-pull.md

    $ git merge upstream/41-calculate-the-ultimate-question
    ```

-1. Follow the [steps above](#fork-and-pull) for how to rebase your branch when your branch is ready to be merged into `master` and the branch you depend on has been merged.
+1. Follow the [above steps](#fork-and-pull) for how to rebase your branch when your branch is ready to be merged into `master` and the branch you depend on has been merged.

 # When to do multiple merge requests